FAQ

 What is weight?

-Each LLM in an Objective AI Model has a weight, which may either be Static (a single number) or use Training Tables.
+Each LLM in a Query Model has a weight, which may either be Static (a single number) or use Training Tables.

 What are Training Tables?